What is One Health?

 Drs.
 Salb and Scheltens are supported by the on-site team, which includes veterinary research externs, Kuti WR rangers, and other Kuti and LWT support personnel.

-(Note that whilst there will be opportunities for volunteers who do not have specific experience in the future, we are currently focusing on participation from those who have a veterinary background.)
+(Note that while there will be opportunities for volunteers who do not have specific experience in the future, we are currently focusing on participation from those who have a veterinary background.)

 What does the project entail?